lizard-demon/bhopblox/README.md

 ### Current Gameplay Experience

 **What You Can Do Right Now:**
-- **Browse 6 Unique Voxel Worlds**: Explore detailed descriptions of Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, and Desert Oasis with author information and 3D exploration opportunities
+- **Speedrun 3D Voxel Worlds**: Navigate through challenging 3D voxel environments using bunny hopping mechanics to achieve the fastest completion times
-- **Experience Authentic Minecraft Interface**: Enjoy complete block-style aesthetics with stone-textured panels, dirt/grass backgrounds, and pixelated rendering
+- **Compete on Leaderboards**: Challenge current record holders including lizrd_demon (42.5s), TestPlayer123 (50.17s), borg23 (58.2s), and okpineapple12 (61.7s)
-- **Interactive World Selection**: Click to select worlds with visual feedback (bright green highlighting) and audio confirmation (ascending chord progressions)
+- **Master Movement Techniques**: Learn bunny hopping, strafe jumping, and air acceleration to optimize your speedrunning performance
-- **Launch WebAssembly Voxel Engine**: Initialize the 3D voxel engine with real-time status updates and see the canvas display with authentic Minecraft-style block frame
+- **Create Remix Worlds**: Use the remix system to create custom versions of worlds with your own titles and descriptions for community speedrunning
-- **View Community Leaderboard**: See current exploration scores including lizrd_demon (42.5 points), TestPlayer123 (50.17 points), borg23 (58.2 points), and okpineapple12 (61.7 points)
+- **Track Personal Bests**: Automatic timing system tracks your fastest completion times and updates leaderboards when you achieve new records
-- **Immersive Windchime Audio**: Listen to generative windchime music with bell-like tones in higher registers using extended pentatonic scales, plus contextual sound effects for every interaction
+- **Experience Authentic Interface**: Enjoy complete Minecraft-style aesthetics with pixelated rendering and authentic block textures
-- **Seamless Navigation**: Switch between world selection and engine states using ESC key or "◀ EXIT" button with smooth transitions and proper cleanup
+- **Share Community Challenges**: Remixed worlds automatically create new Reddit posts for other players to discover and speedrun

 **The Experience:**
-The game currently focuses on the voxel world browsing and selection experience within an authentic Minecraft-style interface.
-When you select and launch a world, the WebAssembly voxel engine initializes successfully with real-time status updates ("Loading engine..." → "Ready"), automatically loading state.json data containing world data, player information, and community leaderboard directly into the Emscripten virtual filesystem.
-The engine displays a responsive 3D canvas (up to 1000x650px) with Minecraft-style block frame ready for immersive voxel world exploration.
-The emphasis is on the immersive block-themed atmosphere, 3D voxel exploration elements, sophisticated generative windchime audio system, and seamless Reddit integration.
+The game delivers a complete 3D voxel speedrunning experience with competitive bunny hopping mechanics.
+When you launch a world, the WebAssembly 3D engine initializes with real-time status updates, loading world data and leaderboard information for immediate speedrunning gameplay.
+Players use advanced movement techniques including strafe jumping and air acceleration to navigate through 3D voxel environments as quickly as possible, competing for the fastest completion times on community leaderboards.
+The remix system allows players to create custom versions of worlds with personalized titles and descriptions, sharing them as new speedrunning challenges for the Reddit community.

 ### What You Experience Right Now